-- Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - [Insert description of the procedures (including time frames) and instructions about what members need to do if they want to use the process for making a complaint.
-Describe expedited grievance time frames for grievances about decisions to not conduct expedited organization/coverage determinations or reconsiderations/redeterminations.] - Whether you call or write, you should contact Member Services right away.
-You can make the complaint at any time after you had the problem you want to complain about.
+• Usually, calling Member Services is the first step.
+If there is anything else you need to do, Member Services will let you know.

+- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - Whether you call or write, you should contact Member Services right away.
+You can make the complaint at any time after you had the problem you want to complain about. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.